Mick Schultz

 Michael Abram Schultz (born March 30, 1989) is an American music producer and songwriter.
-His most notable accomplishments to date include the production of Jeremih’s debut and second albums, including the multi-platinum hits "Birthday Sex", "Down on Me", and "Don't Tell 'Em", as well as "Desperado" from Rihanna's album Anti, and the platinum hit "Replay" by Zendaya.
-Schultz has also produced for artists such as Rihanna, Kelly Clarkson, SoMo, Jenna Andrews, and Jessie James.
+He is best known for his work with R&B singer Jeremih, having produced for the near-entirety of his discography.
+Schultz has been credited on his singles "Birthday Sex", "Down on Me", and "Don't Tell 'Em", each of which have peaked within the top ten of the Billboard Hot 100.
+For other artists, Schultz has also produced the songs "Desperado" for Rihanna and "Replay" for Zendaya, with further credits on albums and singles by Kelly Clarkson, SoMo, Jenna Andrews, and Jessie James Decker, among others.

 Early life

 Schultz was born in St. Louis, Missouri, United States.
 He is the only child of Steve Schultz and Lynn Schultz.
 Schultz, a classically trained pianist, showed musical abilities at a very young age and began deejaying local parties at the age of 10.
 He went on to produce for local acts in and around St. Louis before completing high school.
 After graduating from Parkway Central High School in 2007, he enrolled in Columbia College, a performing arts school in Chicago, Illinois.
 Following a chance meeting with fellow student, and then unknown, Jeremih, he began his career in the music industry.